KeyanSong/431-2018/slides/class21/README.md

 5. Finally, for heaven’s sake, **DO NOT** use my words included in the demonstration project in your project for either Study 1 or Study 2.
 Rewrite **everything** other than perhaps the headings to make it your own, and make it relevant to your situation.
 Do not repeat my instructions back at me.

 ### Study 2

+- To make it easier to see, the Study 2 Demonstration project HTML file is also at http://rpubs.com/TELOVE/study2-demo-431-2018.

 1. Today we'll discuss the projects by people whose family names start with S-Z in the [Approved Project Proposals](https://github.com/THOMASELOVE/431-2018-project/blob/master/OKtaskA.md#s-v).